 - In a medium bowl add ground pork, and salt.
 Mix until it develops a sticky consistency.

 - Add the cut cabbage, green onion, minced garlic, minced ginger, sugar, soy sauce, black pepper and sesame oil.
 Mix everything well.

 - On a wrapper, place 1 tsp of our Gyoza filling in the middle.
 Dip one finger in a bowl of water and lightly wet the edges.

 - Next, fold the wrapper in half and make a pleats every ¼ inch (6 mm).
 You can make 2 – 4 pleats for each Gyoza.

 Cook the Gyoza

-- In a large pan, add vegetable oil and turn the heat to medium high.
-Add the Gyoza to the pan flat side down and cook until the bottom turns brown.
+- In a large pan, add vegetable oil thinly and turn the heat to medium high.
+Add the 5-7 of Gyoza to the pan flat side down and cook until the bottom turns brown.

-- Add water and cover with lid.
-Cook for 4 minutes on medium heat.
+- Add 30 ml water and cover with lid.
+Cook for 3 minutes on medium low heat.

-- Open the lid and cook another 3 minutes on medium heat.
+- Open the lid and add 1/2 teaspoon of vegetable oil around the gyoza.
+Cook another 2 minutes on medium heat.

 - Let's serve!
 This is great with rice or be a great side dish!